lyonbros/composer.js/docs/controller.md

 be performant.

-This can be compared to frameworks like Angular or React, which use Virtual DOM implementations to patch the DOM sa changes are made.
+This can be compared to frameworks like Angular or React, which use Virtual DOM implementations to patch the DOM as changes are made.
 The difference is we don't use a Virtual DOM implementation, we just use the DOM itself.
 Not only is this more efficient in a lot of cases but also creates less of a gap when having to think about building apps.
 You're already used to using the DOM.
 Why should you